csePriyanshu/parallel-matrix-multiplication-openmp/README.md

-# Parallel Matrix Multiplication with OpenMP
+# Parallel Matrix Multiplication and Convolution

-This repository contains a C++ program that implements matrix multiplication using both sequential and parallel approaches.
-The parallel version uses OpenMP to demonstrate the impact of multi-threading on performance across different matrix sizes.
+This repository contains a C++ program that demonstrates parallelized matrix multiplication and convolution using OpenMP.
+The goal is to compare the performance of sequential and parallel executions, providing insights into the efficiency of parallel computing for matrix operations.

 ## Features
-- Matrix multiplication for square matrices of sizes: `10x10`, `50x50`, `100x100`, `500x500`.
+- Implements sequential and parallel matrix multiplication.
-- Comparison of sequential and parallel execution using multiple thread counts: `1, 2, 4, 8`.
+- Implements sequential and parallel convolution methods.
+- Measures execution time for different matrix sizes (10x10, 50x50, 100x100, and 500x500).
+- Compares performance across various thread configurations (1, 2, 4, and 8 threads).
-- Timing results displayed in milliseconds (ms) with two decimal precision.
+- Outputs execution time in milliseconds with two decimal precision.

 ## Files
 - **matrix_multiplication_openmp.cpp**: The main program implementing both sequential and parallel matrix multiplication.